-So-called “magic” mushrooms (also known as “shrooms” or psilocybin mushroom) are known to cause a psychoactive effect when ingested by humans.
+So-called magic mushrooms (also known as shrooms or psilocybin mushrooms) are known to cause a psychoactive effect when ingested by humans.
 Archeological evidence supports the use of these magic mushrooms dating all the way back to 3000 BCE.
-Some known effects of consuming mushrooms include altered perceptions, hallucinations, disorganized thinking, anxiety, and an altered perception of time.
-For the most part, all of these effects are attributed to the molecule psilocybin.
+Some known effects of consuming mushrooms include altered perceptions, hallucinations, disorganized thinking, anxiety, and an altered perception of time.1 For the most part, all of these effects are attributed to the molecule psilocybin.
 However, as we understand the chemistry at this time, psilocin is the molecule responsible for most of the psychoactive properties in magic mushrooms.

 - Psilocin refers to the molecule 4-hydroxy-N, N-dimethyltryptamine.

-The molecular structures of psilocybin (left) and psilocin (right) are pictured below:
+The molecular structures of psilocybin and psilocin are pictured below.

 Psilocybin is a Means for Ingesting Psilocin

-- Psilocin is psychoactive but not stable.
-It degrades quickly in the presence of air, heat, and/or light.
+- Psilocin is psychoactive but not stable.2,3 It degrades quickly in the presence of air, heat, and/or light.
 This makes sense because the 4-hydroxy group on the tryptamine is susceptible to oxidation.

 - Psilocybin is easily converted into psilocin.
 When psilocybin is ingested (e.g., by eating mushrooms or mushroom preparations) it is rapidly converted into psilocin.
 The conversion of psilocybin into psilocin can occur under either acidic conditions and/or enzymatic dephosphorylation by alkaline phosphatase enzymes.

 Overall, the most reasonable theory is that a person ingests psilocybin (e.g., by eating mushrooms containing psilocybin) as a means of administering psilocin.
 In other words, a person takes psilocybin, which is converted into psilocin, which produces the observed psychoactive effects.